eriktedhamre/skepu/markdown_files/Questions_for_August.md

 What input sizes to use.
 Sparse vs Dense?
 As it stands right now, I'm thinking at least one small and one large per benchmark.
 Where I suppose the small one should have a run-time equivalent to the small instance for the Parsec benchmarks.
 For large I don't know what is feasible.
 Perhaps 10 or 30 minutes.
+But perhaps to once again lean on Parsec to find an input size that has about the same runtime as either simlarge or Native input.
 Although this might not be interesting.
 What is interesting is if SkePU deviates from the expected time curve for larger inputs.

 Iteration number.
 Should probably check in with the article linked by kessler where it was argued that ?ANOVA? was measured instead and a confidence interval was used instead of an actual measurement.